Short-term health plans in Maryland

 The scope of the coverage is left up to the insurers to some degree, but there are some basic requirements incorporated in the legislation in order to ensure that Maryland’s existing mental health parity law will apply to short-term health plans:

 - The plans must include coverage for medically necessary mental health and substance abuse treatment, including both inpatient and outpatient care.

 - The partial hospitalization benefit cannot be limited to fewer than 60 days.

 - Managed care can be used to deliver the mental health/substance abuse coverage, but only insofar as the plan uses managed care to deliver benefits for physical illnesses/injuries.
 And factors used to manage the benefits cannot be any more stringent for mental health/substance abuse coverage.

-So while short-term health plans in Maryland will have to cover mental health and substance abuse treatment just as they would any other medical condition, people who have existing mental health or substance abuse issues will generally not be able to receive treatment for these conditions under a short-term plan.
+So while short-term healthcare plans in Maryland now have to cover mental health and substance abuse treatment just as they would any other medical condition, people who have existing mental health or substance abuse issues will generally not be able to receive treatment for these conditions under a short-term plan.
 Instead, it would have to be a new condition that arises during the time the person has a short-term plan.

 Which insurers offer short-term plans in Maryland?